DrinkWise is committed to shaping a healthier and safer drinking culture in Australia.

 Keep the event the focus, not the alcohol.

-According to AustraliaSCAN™ research, almost eight in ten Australians see enjoying a few drinks with mates as a great Australian tradition and additional research commissioned by DrinkWise indicates that almost eight in ten agree that it’s okay to have a drink or two at public events.
-Most Australians however believe it is important to drink responsibly at sporting and cultural events – with most acknowledging that an event can be ruined if people drink too much.
+According to AustraliaSCAN™ research, almost eight in 10 Australians see enjoying a few drinks with mates as a great Australian tradition.
+Research commissioned by DrinkWise indicates that almost eight in 10 agree that it’s okay to have a drink or two at public events.
+Most Australians however believe it is important to drink responsibly at sporting and cultural events – with most also acknowledging that an event can be ruined if people drink too much.

-Since 2009, DrinkWise has had an ongoing partnership with the Sport Australia Hall of Fame (SAHOF) and part of this initiative involves the filming of SAHOF members remembering some of their favourite sporting moments.
+Through an ongoing partnership with the Sport Australia Hall of Fame (SAHOF), DrinkWise worked with SAHOF members to reflect on some of their favourite sporting moments.
 Featuring Ian Healy, Wally Lewis, Leigh Matthews, and Kevin Sheedy, the commercials showcase how important iconic sporting moments are to Australians, serving as a reminder to viewers that if they’re consuming alcohol while watching sport, to do so in moderation, so they too can recall the great ‘moments’.